MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

     ```

 ### Configurations
-- The configurations for both the synthetic data and the training can be accessed through the following folder :
+- The configurations can be accessed through the following folder :
     ```bash
-    cd PD-NJODE/NJODE/configs
+    cd src/configs
     ```
+- Those are the configurations for generating the synthetic data, training the forecasting and anomaly detection models, plotting and monitoring.

 ### Generating the data

-- Here is an example for the generation of the modified Orstein-Uhlenbeck process :
+- Here is an example for the generation of synthetic data from the modified Orstein-Uhlenbeck process :
     ```bash
-    cd PD-NJODE/NJODE
+    cd src
     python data_utils.py --dataset_name=AD_OrnsteinUhlenbeckWithSeason --dataset_params=AD_OrnsteinUhlenbeckWithSeason_3_dict
     ```

 - Generating sythetic data with anomalies can be done equivalently by defining other configuration dictionaries :
     ```bash
-    cd PD-NJODE/NJODE
+    cd src
     python data_utils.py --dataset_name=AD_OrnsteinUhlenbeckWithSeason --dataset_params=AD_OrnsteinUhlenbeckWithSeason_3_deformation_dict
+    ```

+- Setting up the dataset from infant microbiome data :
+    ```bash
+    python make_microbial_dataset.py
     ```

 ### Training the probabilistic forecasting module